-In group therapy, 4-8 people meet with one or more trained group therapists to talk about issues that are of concern.
+In group therapy, 4-8 people meet with one or more trained group therapists to talk about issues they are concerned about.

 Members provide feedback to one another by expressing their feelings about what someone says or does in group.
 Group provides a chance for individuals to try out new behaviors in a safe environment that they can then try in their other relationships.

-Groups can offer support, guidance, and empathy that others may not be able to give if they haven’t faced the same kind of problem.
-Both general personal growth groups and an anxiety group are available.
+Groups can also offer support, guidance, and empathy that others may not be able to give if they haven’t faced the same kind of problem.

 Understanding Self and Others